-Over the past two years when I run into someone and tell them about my podcast, one major question that continues to come up is “What have been your biggest takeaways?”
+Over the past 5 years when I run into someone and tell them about my family wealth building podcast, one major question that continues to come up is “What have been your biggest takeaways?”

 It’s a great question.

 It’s the whole reason I started the show.
 I wanted to learn from some incredibly smart, family-centric, wealthy, philanthropic, independent, in control of their future rock stars that would motivate me to give my family the best life possible.
 And it’s worked.

 During the course of the podcast, we have done some incredible things.
 For example:

 - Paid off our $200,000 mortgage in less than 5 years

 - Become millionaires in 10 Years (starting at a -$50,000 net worth)

 - And achieved Coast FIRE by saving and investing over $500,000 before 40 years old